Last Updated on 7 May 2024 by Cycloscope

 Unlike traditional headphones, which send sound through the ear canals, bone conduction technology delivers audio through the cheekbones.
 With nothing inside or over your ears, you can enjoy total awareness and comfort while you listen to your music, podcasts, or audiobooks.

-Bone-conduction headphones are probably the best solution for cyclists that want to be aware of their surroundings.
+Bone-conduction headphones are probably the best solution for cyclists who want to be aware of their surroundings.

 Of course, this comes at the price of a compromise, bone conduction headphones can’t sound anything like a good pair of in-ear earphones or buds.
 But the quality is improving year by year, and some of the bone-conduction headphones listed here have a pretty decent sound!